dairy products with eggs

 Choose less expensive grocery store brand products.

-Regardless of the brand, they all need to follow the same laws set forth by the USDA organic certification program if products have the USDA organic seal, and chances are that you won’t notice the difference between a brand name and store brand.
+Regardless of the brand, they all need to follow the same laws set forth by the USDA organic certification program if products have the USDA organic seal, and chances are that you won’t notice the difference between a brand name and a store brand.

 6. Buy local

 Local food can be significantly cheaper than food shipped from miles away.
-Find a farmers market near you and get to know your local farmers, create a personal relationship and negotiate prices.
+Find a farmers market near you and get to know your local farmers, create a personal relationship, and negotiate prices.

 Ask your farmer about his farming methods.
 Some farmers don’t spray pesticides on their crops but they also do not seek USDA certification to keep prices lower.
 Try to be the last person to leave the farmer’s market.

-They will certainly cut their prices at the end of the day, so they don’t have to take their foods back to the farm.
+They will certainly cut their prices at the end of the day, so they don’t have to take their food back to the farm.
 Try buying a share in a community-supported agriculture program.
-It’s nice to contribute to operating expenses of a local farm while getting a weekly box of fresh organic fruits and vegetables.
+It’s nice to contribute to the operating expenses of a local farm while getting a weekly box of fresh organic fruits and vegetables.

 7. Travel with organic food